mohamedashraftaha/genify-assign-recommender-sys/Report.md

 # genify-assign-recommender-sys

 ## Description
 This is assignment is assigned by Genify.
 It requires a REST API around a machine learning model that recommends banking products.

+## Estimated Time to complete the assessment:
+4 to 5 hrs.
+This is because this was my first encounter with ML models.

 ## Software Requirements
 * Python3